medmonds19/latin102portfolio/translation2.md

 Translation

-Deianira, the wife of hercules, could not cross the great river, which was named Evenus, and the centaur Nessus❌, who was the son of Ixion and Nubes, asked him for help.
+Deianira, the wife of hercules, could not cross the great river, which was named Evenus, and the centaur Nessus❌ **asked Nessus the centaur**, who was the son of Ixion and Nubes, asked him for help.
 After she had been carried up in the river itself he wanted to rape her.
 WHen hercules came to this place and Deianira implored his help, he pierced Nessus with his arrows.

 As he was dying, when he knew that the arrows had great potency because they had been soaked in poisinous liquid of the Hydra Lerna, he gave his own blood to Deianira after it had been removed and he said it was a love potion.